based on Reviews

 Current studies on the individual essential oils

-Preclinical studies have recently shown that bergamot essential oil has remarkable neurobiological effects.
-It can influence synaptic transmission and has shown neuroprotective properties.
-Bergamot oil is also commonly used in aromatherapy to minimize the symptoms of stress-related anxiety and mild mood disorders.
+Preclinical studies have recently shown that bergamot essential oil possesses remarkable neurobiological effects.
+It can influence synaptic transmission and has demonstrated neuroprotective properties.
+Bergamot oil is also frequently used in aromatherapy to minimize the symptoms of stress-related anxiety and mild mood disorders.

-The following study tested endocrinological, physiological and psychological effects of bergamot oil steam inhalation on 41 healthy women in a random crossover study design.
-The volunteers were exposed to 3 experimental setups (rest (R), rest + steam (RW), rest + steam + bergamot essential oil (RWB)) for 15 minutes each.
-Immediately after each setup, saliva samples were taken and cortisol levels measured:
+The following study tested the endocrinological, physiological, and psychological effects of bergamot oil vapor inhalation on 41 healthy women in a randomized crossover study design.
+The volunteers were exposed to three experimental setups (rest (R), rest + steam (RW), rest + steam + bergamot essential oil (RWB)) for 15 minutes each.
+Immediately after each setup, saliva samples were collected, and cortisol levels were measured:

 The following study investigated the anxiolytic/sedative effects of bergamot oil in rats.
-Analysis of the data suggests that BEO induces anxiolytic/relaxant effects in animal behavioral tasks: https://pubmed.ncbi.nlm.nih.gov/28398260/
+Analysis of the data suggests that BEO induces anxiolytic/relaxing effects in animal behavioral tasks: https://pubmed.ncbi.nlm.nih.gov/28398260/

 Bergamot essential oil is also increasingly being used in dementia therapy.
-Cognitive impairment is a serious but not the only problem with dementia: behavioral and psychological syndromes known as neuropsychiatric symptoms of dementia significantly reduce the quality of life.
-The collection of symptoms includes anxiety, depression, wandering, delusions, hallucinations, misidentifications, agitation and aggression.
+Cognitive impairment is a serious, but not the only, problem in dementia: Behavioral and psychological syndromes known as neuropsychiatric symptoms of dementia significantly reduce quality of life.
+This cluster of symptoms includes anxiety, depression, wandering, delusions, hallucinations, misidentifications, agitation, and aggression.

-Aromatherapy provides positive results in controlling agitation as one of the central symptoms.
-Dementia patients are often unable to verbalize pain, which leads to unrelieved symptoms and contributes to agitation.
-Bergamot essential oil provides extensive preclinical evidence of analgesic (i.e. pain-relieving) properties.
+Aromatherapy provides positive results in controlling restlessness, one of the central symptoms.
+Dementia patients are often unable to verbalize pain, which leads to unrelieved symptoms and contributes to restlessness.
+Bergamot essential oil provides extensive preclinical evidence for analgesic (d.h. pain-relieving) properties.
 Bergamot essential oil induces the anxiolytic effect typical of benzodiazepines without sedation.
 Source: https://pubmed.ncbi.nlm.nih.gov/31284573/

-Mosquito-borne diseases such as malaria, yellow fever or dengue are the main cause of relevant morbidity and mortality in livestock and humans worldwide.
-Several reports of side effects of synthetic insect repellents such as skin rash, hives or damage to brain functions in children are available in the literature.
-Therefore, natural insect repellents such as essential oils have been recently explored as an alternative.
+Mosquito-borne diseases such as malaria, yellow fever, and dengue fever are the main causes of significant morbidity and mortality in livestock and humans worldwide.
+Several reports of adverse effects of synthetic insect repellents, such as skin rashes, hives, or brain damage in children, are available in the literature.
+Therefore, natural insect repellents such as essential oils have recently been explored as alternatives.
 One such essential oil that has been extensively studied is citronella oil.
-This essential oil has shown good efficacy against mosquitoes.
-It is a mixture of components including citronellal, citronellol, geraniol as the main constituents, which contribute to various activities (antimicrobial, antioxidant, antispasmodic and wound healing) in addition to mosquito repellent activity.
+This essential oil has demonstrated good efficacy against mosquitoes.
+It is a blend of components including citronellal, citronellol, and geraniol as the main constituents, which, in addition to mosquito-repelling properties, contribute to various activities (antimicrobial, antioxidant, antispasmodic, and wound-healing).

 https://pubmed.ncbi.nlm.nih.gov/30019646/

-Cineole is found primarily in eucalyptus and laurel and is perceived by humans via the olfactory nerve, and at higher concentrations also via the trigeminal nerve - a cranial nerve that causes, for example, the burning and feeling of heat when eating chili and the feeling of cold when eating menthol, which also occurs when in contact with cineole.
-By activating the trigeminal nerve, also known as the "warning nerve", cineole makes you more alert and invigorated.
+Cineole comes v.aIt is found in eucalyptus and bay leaves and is perceived by humans via the olfactory nerve.
+At higher concentrations, it is also perceived via the trigeminal nerve – a cranial nerve that, for example, causes the burning and hot sensation when eating chili and the cold sensation when consuming menthol, which also occurs upon contact with cineole.
+By activating the trigeminal nerve, also known as the "warning nerve," cineole makes you more alert and energized.

 geranium

-Geraniol is found mainly in roses and geraniums.
+Geraniol comes v.a. in roses and geraniums.
 It has a calming, relaxing effect and makes us more relaxed.
-Biochemically, geraniol increases the effect of the body's own neurotransmitter GABA, which is crucial for inducing and maintaining sleep.
-Pharmaceutical tranquilizers such as benzodiazepines or barbiturates exert their effect in the same way by binding to the corresponding GABA receptor.
+Biochemically, geraniol enhances the effect of the body's own messenger substance GABA, which u.a. is crucial for inducing and maintaining sleep.
+Pharmaceutical sedatives such as benzodiazepines or barbiturates exert their effect in the same way, by binding to the corresponding GABA receptor.

-Further data showed that frankincense, pine needle and geranium essential oils induced apoptosis but did not affect cell cycle progression.
+Further data showed that frankincense, pine needle, and geranium essential oils induced apoptosis but did not affect cell cycle progression.
 Consistent with the in vitro activities, frankincense essential oil was effective in inhibiting tumor growth and inducing tumor cell apoptosis in a human breast cancer mouse model.
-Furthermore, these 3 essential oils modulated the activity of the AMPK/mTOR signaling pathway.
-In conclusion, the present study demonstrated that frankincense, pine needle and geranium essential oils were involved in BC cell progression possibly via the AMPK/mTOR pathway.
+Furthermore, these three essential oils modulated the activity of the AMPK/mTOR signaling pathway.
+In summary, the present study demonstrates that frankincense, pine needle, and geranium essential oils were involved in BC cell progression, possibly via the AMPK/mTOR pathway.
 Source: https://pubmed.ncbi.nlm.nih.gov/29115548/

-COVID-19 has been declared the most severe health emergency in modern history worldwide.
-It has been found that the angiotensin-converting enzyme 2 (ACE2) receptor, a host cell receptor, plays a crucial role in viral cell entry.
+COVID-19 has been declared the most serious global health emergency in modern history.
+The angiotensin-converting enzyme 2 (ACE2) receptor, a host cell receptor, has been found to play a crucial role in viral cell entry.
 Therefore, ACE2 blockers may be a potential target for antiviral intervention.
-In the following study, the ACE2 inhibitory effect of 10 essential oils was investigated.
-Among them, geranium and lemon oils showed significant ACE2 inhibitory effect in epithelial cells.
-In addition, immunoblotting and qPCR analyses also confirmed that geranium and lemon oil possess strong ACE2 inhibitory effect.
-The results suggest that geranium and lemon essential oils and their derived compounds are valuable natural antiviral agents that can help prevent SARS-CoV-2/COVID-19 from entering the human body.
+The following study investigated the ACE2 inhibitory effects of 10 essential oils.
+Among them, geranium and lemon oils exhibited significant ACE2 inhibitory effects in epithelial cells.
+Furthermore, immunoblotting and qPCR analyses also confirmed that geranium and lemon oils possess potent ACE2 inhibitory effects.
+These results suggest that geranium and lemon essential oils and their derived compounds are valuable natural antiviral agents that may contribute to preventing SARS-CoV-2/COVID-19 from entering the human body.
 Source: https://pubmed.ncbi.nlm.nih.gov/32575476/

 Acinetobacter species are among the so-called "hospital germs" and are organisms that can cause purulent infections in any organ system.
 Their resistance to some antibiotics and their ability to produce biofilms contribute to their virulence.
-The aim of the following study was to determine the antibacterial properties of cinnamon, lavender and geranium essential oils against bacteria of the genus Acinetobacter isolated from several clinical materials and from the hospital environment.
-Result of the study: These three essential oils can be best used in combating infections caused by bacteria of the genus Acinetobacter as a component of formulations for hygiene and disinfection of the hospital environment.
+The aim of the following study was to determine the antibacterial properties of cinnamon, lavender, and geranium essential oils against bacteria of the genus Acinetobacter isolated from several clinical samples and from the hospital environment.
+The study concluded that these three essential oils are best suited to combating infections caused by bacteria of the genus Acinetobacter as components of formulations for hygiene and disinfection of the hospital environment.
 Source: https://pubmed.ncbi.nlm.nih.gov/25514231/

 Immortelle & Lavender

-Lavender and immortelle essential oils are widely used to treat a number of human diseases.
-The aim of the following study was to investigate the cyto-/genotoxic effects of lavender and immortelle oil on plant cells (Allium cepa) and human lymphocytes, as well as their antimicrobial potential on nine bacterial and fungal strains.
-The results confirm that lavender and immortelle essential oils showed cyto-/genotoxic effects in both plant and human cells, as well as antimicrobial properties.
+Lavender and immortelle essential oils are widely used to treat a variety of human conditions.
+The aim of the following study was to investigate the cytotoxic/genotoxic effects of lavender and immortelle oil on plant cells (Allium cepa) and human lymphocytes, as well as their antimicrobial potential on nine bacterial and fungal strains.
+The results confirm that lavender and immortelle essential oils exhibited cytotoxic/genotoxic effects in both plant and human cells, as well as antimicrobial properties.
 Further studies are needed to substantiate these findings.
 Source: https://pubmed.ncbi.nlm.nih.gov/30607990/

 lavender

-Claims for lavender oil include that it is antibacterial, antifungal, digestive (gentle muscle relaxation), sedative, antidepressant, and effective on burns and insect bites.
+Claims for lavender oil include being antibacterial, antifungal, digestive (gentle muscle relaxant), sedative, antidepressant, and effective for burns and insect bites.

-However, there is now both scientific and clinical data supporting the traditional use of lavender; Source: https://pubmed.ncbi.nlm.nih.gov/12112282/
+However, there is now both scientific and clinical data that supports the traditional use of lavender; Source: https://pubmed.ncbi.nlm.nih.gov/12112282/

-Example: https://pubmed.ncbi.nlm.nih.gov/22517298/ This study suggests that inhalation of lavender essential oil may be an effective and safe treatment in the acute management of migraine headaches.
+Example: https://pubmed.ncbi.nlm.nih.gov/22517298/ This study suggests that inhalation of lavender essential oil may be an effective and safe treatment for the acute management of migraine headaches.

-Aromatherapy is also a promising therapeutic alternative for relieving depressive symptoms in depression.
+Aromatherapy also represents a promising therapeutic alternative for alleviating depressive symptoms in depression.
 Lavender essential oil has been the focus of clinical studies due to its positive effects on mood.
-An animal model of chronic administration of high-dose corticosterone to induce depression- and anxiety-like behavior and reduced neurogenesis was used to investigate the biological changes brought about by aromatherapy.
+An animal model of chronic administration of high-dose corticosterone to induce depression- and anxiety-like behavior and reduced neurogenesis was used to investigate the biological changes induced by aromatherapy.
 24 adult male Sprague-Dawley rats were randomly divided into four groups.
-Behavioral tests were performed at the end of the 14-day treatment period.
-The results showed that treatment with lavender essential oil improved depression-like behavior induced by chronic administration of corticosterone.
+Behavioral tests were conducted at the end of the 14-day treatment period.
+The results showed that treatment with lavender essential oil improved the depression-like behavior induced by chronic corticosterone administration.
 (Source: https://pubmed.ncbi.nlm.nih.gov/30825591/)

-A 2019 review considered human clinical trials (n = 7), animal studies (n = 5), in vitro studies (n = 2), and previously conducted reviews (n = 6) and found a faster wound healing rate, increased expression of collagen, and increased activity of proteins involved in the tissue remodeling process in wounds treated with lavender essential oil.
-Thus, the current literature clearly indicates a potential therapeutic benefit of lavender essential oil in wound healing.
+A 2019 review considered human clinical trials (n = 7), animal studies (n = 5), in vitro studies (n = 2), and previously conducted reviews (n = 6) and found a faster wound healing rate, increased collagen expression, and increased activity of proteins involved in tissue remodeling in wounds treated with lavender essential oil.
+Current literature thus clearly indicates a potential therapeutic benefit of lavender essential oil in wound healing.
 However, standardization of the chemical composition and additional high-quality human clinical trials are needed to further evaluate the safety and efficacy of lavender essential oil in clinical practice.
 Source: https://pubmed.ncbi.nlm.nih.gov/32589447/

-Even in cases of knee osteoarthritis, an aromatherapy massage with essential lavender oil was able to relieve the pain of those affected.
+Aromatherapy massage with lavender essential oil was also shown to relieve pain in patients with knee osteoarthritis.
 However, further studies are needed to confirm the results of this study.
 Source: https://pubmed.ncbi.nlm.nih.gov/27863613/

 Lemongrass

-The following study shows promising antifungal (antimicrobial effect against diseases caused by fungi) activity of lemongrass essential oil against Candida albicans, Candida tropicalis and Aspergillus niger.
-It concludes that lemongrass essential oil has remarkable potential for the development of drugs to treat fungal infections and skin inflammations, which should be investigated in future studies.
+The following study demonstrates promising antifungal (antimicrobial activity against fungal diseases) activity of lemongrass essential oil against Candida albicans, Candida tropicalis, and Aspergillus niger.
+It concludes that lemongrass essential oil has remarkable potential for developing drugs to treat fungal infections and skin inflammation, which should be investigated in future studies.
 Source: https://pubmed.ncbi.nlm.nih.gov/25242268/

 mandarin